andreynav/cra-ts-eslint-prettier-config/README.md

 ## Installation

-1. To install [Create React App](https://create-react-app.dev/docs/getting-started#yarn) select a start directory for a new project and enter the following command:
+1. To install [Create React App](https://create-react-app.dev/docs/getting-started#yarn) select a start directory for a new project (folder with all projects) and enter the following command:

 ```console
   yarn create react-app your-app-name --template typescript